sagemath/git-developer-guide/developer/packaging.rst

 Package Versioning
 ------------------

+The ``package-version.txt`` file containts just the version.
+So if upstream is ``foo-1.3.tar.gz`` then the package version file would only contain ``1.3``.

-If you want to bump up the version of an spkg, you need to follow some naming conventions.
-Use the name and version number as given by the upstream project, e.g. ``matplotlib-1.0.1``.
-If the upstream package is taken from some revision other than a stable version, you need to append the date at which the revision is made, e.g. the Singular package ``singular-3-1-0-4-20090818.p3.spkg`` is made with the revision as of 2009-08-18.
-If you start afresh from an upstream release without any patches to its source code, the resulting spkg need not have any patch-level labels (appending ".p0" is allowed, but is optional).
-For example, ``sagenb-0.6.spkg`` is taken from the upstream stable version ``sagenb-0.6`` without any patches applied to its source code.
-So you do not see any patch-level numbering such as ``.p0`` or ``.p1``.
+If the upstream package is taken from some revision other than a stable version, you should use the date at which the revision is made, e.g. the Singular package ``20090818`` is made with the revision as of 2009-08-18.

-``package-version.txt``
+If you made any changes to the upstream tarball (see :ref:`section-directory-structure` for allowable changes) then you should append a ``.p1`` to the version.
+If you make further changes, increase the patch level as necessary.
+So the different versions would be ``1.3``, ``1.3.p1``, ``1.3.p2``, ...

 .. _section-spkg-SPKG-txt: